dbeaver/cloudbeaver/README.md

 ## Changelog

+### CloudBeaver 21.1.2 - 2021-08-11
+- Option to run SQL Scripts is implemented.
+- Radio buttons are added to the Value panel to edit Boolean values.
+- Minor UI fixes and improvements are made.

 ### CloudBeaver 21.1.1 - 2021-08-02
 - The new notification way prevents users from working after session expiration.
 - The option to skip the Easy configuration step can be configured.